-- You’ll be asked a second time for SCSI drivers.
-I assume the first time is about the CD-ROM, and the second time is about the hard drive.
-In any case, this is the important driver.
-Insert the “3.3 Beta Drivers” disc, and press 1 to list its drivers.
+- You’ll be asked a second time for drivers.
+I assume the first time is looking for drives on the SCSI bus, and the second time is about IDE — which is what we’ll be using.
+That means this is the important driver step.
+Insert the “3.3 Beta Drivers” disc, and press 2 to list its drivers.
 Press 7 to go to the next page, and press 2 to choose “Dual IDE” option.

 - Finally press 1 to skip loading any other drivers, and continue…

 - The installer will ask a whole bunch of times if you really want to wipe out your hard drive (just the hard drive image, don’t worry!) and then it’ll copy the files it needs.
 When its done, it’ll ask you to remove (disconnect) the floppy and reboot.
 You should disconnect the floppy and CD at this point — and make sure they don’t automatically re-connect on boot, or you’ll get errors.

 - When you boot from the hard drive, the OS will begin to load, and then notice it needs some drivers again.
 It’ll list the devices it doesn’t know about on its own.
-Supply the “3.3 Beta Drivers” disc, and then the “3.3 Core Drivers” disc to continue…
+Supply the “3.3 Beta Drivers” disc, and any other disks it asks for.

 - Soon you’ll see the Graphical OS Loader kick-in.
 It’ll take a few minutes and then it’ll want the “3.3 Beta Drivers” disc again.
 At this point you should have mouse support, so things get a little nicer.
 If you don’t get this far, make sure your hard drive image was pre-allocated, so that it passes the NeXTStep disk check.

 - You’ll see the famous beach ball from OS X (but in grayscale instead of color) and then a Summary of Devices.

 Just to start out, I clicked on Monitors and added the Default VGA Adapter.
 I’ll have to mess with this, and what’s available online.
 I’ve heard its possible to get a much better resolution than VGA.

 - The mouse was working, so I didn’t mess with that.
-Networking is another whole ball of wax (apparently DHCP support needs to be hacked in) so I skipped over this for now.
+Networking is another whole ball of wax, and I never got it working in NeXTStep.